juju/docs/src/en/caas.md

 application is exposed externally using a Kubernetes Ingress Resource in conjunction with the configured ingress controller (default: nginx).

-Attribute 'juju-managed-units' is used to control whether Juju manages the lifecyle of the pods, or whether that is delegated to a deployment controller.
-In the latter case, Juju itself can be used to add or remove units as normal.
-It's also possible to use the k8s `scale` command (external to Juju) to add or remove pods directly in k8s and these changes will be reflected back into the Juju model as updates to units.

-## Storage
+Juju uses a deployment controller for each application to manage pod lifecycle, which allows for the addition or removal of units as normal.
+It remains possible to perform these same actions directly in the cluster by way of the Kubernetes `scale` command.

 <!-- LINKS -->